 I want to start this blog entry by saying: I AM NOT A VETERINARIAN.
-If you suspect hip dysplasia, you should always first start with a consultation with your vet for an in depth exam so a correct diagnosis can be made.
-Before we begin, we should know WHAT we're talking about and HOW a diagnosis is made.
+If you suspect hip dysplasia, you should always first start with a consultation with your vet for an in depth exam so a correct diagnosis and proper recommendations can be made.

 What is hip dysplasia

 Hip dysplasia is a combination of several factors: genetics, growth rate, breed conformation, and excessive caloric intake.
 Most commonly, what causes the condition is a combination of a shallow or flattened acetabulum (ball joint/ cup of the hip), abnormal growth/development of the pelvis, and a poorly formed femoral head (rounded end of the femur).
 These factors can result in a bad union of the femur as it joins with the pelvis which leads to a domino effect of joint inflammation, cartilage loss, muscle inflammation, arthritis, compensation patterns, and eventually partial or full joint dislocation.
 This condition is more commonly found in growing puppies, but can also be found in older dogs that are overweight.

 Hip dysplasia is very common in large breed dogs such as labs, golden retrievers, Rottweilers, Danes, Dobermans, German Shepards, boxers, and more.
 It can easily be managed if caught early, but can often leads to future problems if not managed properly.
 It is important you know what signs to look for and work on preventative care early if you suspect your dog may be at risk.
 Many times, this problem also affects both hips.

 What you need to look for:

 I want to start off by saying ALL PETS ARE DIFFERENT.
 You may not see all of these signs in your dog.
 The video above is a great visual on some of the things mentioned below.